 After the Cleveland Board of Education incorporated kindergartens into public education in 1897, the association gradually dissolved its kindergartens, closing them all by the 1930s.
 The organization opened the city's first nursery school in 1923.
 In 1931 the association became the Cleveland Day Nursery Assn.
 (CDNA) and later hired professional staff.
 By 1969, when it was absorbed by the Family Services Assn. (later part of the CTR.
 FOR HUMAN SERVICES), the association operated 6 day nurseries, 25 daycare homes, and 2 centers, the Florence Harkness Camp, and the Hanna-Perkins Therapeutic Nursery School for preschoolers with emotional problems.

-Cleveland Day Nursery Assn.
+Finding aid for the Cleveland Day Nursery Assn.
 Records, WRHS.